 We have other ways to make computer science engaging to all learners, using a breadth of pedagogical approaches.
 In particular, we should focus on cultural relevance, an aspect of education the Brookings report does not centre.
 Culturally relevant pedagogy is a framework for teaching that emphasises the importance of incorporating and valuing all learners’ knowledge, heritage, and ways of learning, and promotes the development of learners’ critical consciousness of the world.
 When we teach computer science, it is important that we encourage young people to ask questions about ethics, power, privilege, and social justice.

 The Brookings report states that we need to develop and use evidence on how to teach computer science, and I agree with this.
 But to properly support teachers and learners, we need to offer them a range of approaches to teaching computing, rather than just focusing on one, such as project-based learning, however valuable that approach may be in some settings.
-Through the NCCE, we have embedded twelve pedagogical principles in the Teach Computing Curriculum, which is being rolled out to six million learners in England’s schools.
+Through work we’ve done as part of the NCCE, we have embedded twelve pedagogical principles in the computing curriculum we’ve developed, which is being rolled out to six million learners in England’s schools.
 In time, through this initiative, we will gain firm evidence on what the most effective approaches are for teaching computer science to all students in primary and secondary schools.

 Moving forward together